cooperdozier/VSO-frame/README.md

 A responsive and mobile-ready web-based presentation template

 Note: the index.html is presently still put together like a template.
 In order for everything to work correctly, open any file in the /pages directory instead.

+I think this is the most recent code version that hasnt detoured to something else and stpped or got a fragment copy pasted into a different project and then stopped